-The purpose of the strategy is to set the direction for the future of play and open spaces in Strathbogie Shire and determine what is required to achieve this and meet the needs of our communities as they grow and change over the next 10 years.
-Greater attention must be placed on planning for our play and open spaces to ensure that they meet our current and future requirements.
+The purpose of the strategy is to guide the future of play and open spaces in Strathbogie Shire, identifying what's needed to meet the evolving needs of our communities over the next 10 years.
+Greater focus is required in planning these spaces to ensure they fulfill both current and future demands.